Garden Reach Shipbuilders & Engineers

-Garden Reach Shipbuilders & Engineers Ltd, abbreviated as GRSE, is one of India's leading shipyards, located in Kolkata.
+Garden Reach Shipbuilders & Engineers Ltd, abbreviated as GRSE, is an Indian defence shipyard, located in Kolkata.
 It builds and repairs commercial and naval vessels.
-GRSE also builds export ships.
+GRSE also exports the ships that the company builds.

-Founded in 1884 as a small privately-owned company on the eastern bank of the Hooghly River, it was renamed as Garden Reach Workshop in 1916.
-The company was nationalised by the Government of India in 1960.
-It was awarded the Miniratna status, with accompanying financial and operational autonomy in September 2006.
-It is first Indian shipyard to build 100 warships.
+Founded in 1884 as a small privately owned company on the eastern bank of the Hooghly River, it was renamed as Garden Reach Workshop in 1916.
+GRSE was nationalised by the Government of India in 1960.
+The company was awarded the Miniratna public sector undertaking status, with accompanying financial and operational autonomy in September 2006.
+GRSE is the first Indian shipyard to build 100 warships.

 Facilities

 GRSE has ship building facilities in Kolkata and a diesel engine plant in Ranchi.

-It has a large Computer Aided Design (CAD) centre for ship modelling and design.
+It has a large computer-aided design (CAD) centre for ship modelling and design.
 There are four workshops for plate preparation and steel fabrication.